BentoBoxWorld/docs/docs/index.md

 ## Supporting BentoBox

-Donate by becoming a [sponsor through GitHub](https://github.com/sponsors/tastybento)!
-Or [donate via PayPal](https://www.paypal.me/BentoBoxWorld).
-Funs help support development.
+Donate by becoming a [sponsor through GitHub](https://github.com/sponsors/tastybento) or [donate via PayPal](https://www.paypal.me/BentoBoxWorld).
+We hope you will have lots of fun with our games and help fund development!

 ## Downloading

-Download ready to go packs at https://download.bentobox.world
+Download ready to go packs at [https://download.bentobox.world](https://download.bentobox.world)

 ## Game Modes